cmu-phil/py-tetrad/pytetrad/R/INSTALLATION.md

 These are installation instructions for using py-tetrad in RStudio to run algorithms in Tetrad from R.

-We have worked out and tested these instructions using RStudio on a Mac; they have been tested on Windows by end-users.
+We have worked out and tested these instructions using RStudio on a Mac; they have been tested (and adjusted) for Windows by end-users.
 We have not tested them on Linux yet.

 Some steps of this installation can be done automtically in the future using a Java package or a Docker container.
 We apologize for the current complexity.